Machine learning model serving

-At the moment, SciLifeLab Serve does not have any limits on resource allocation.
+At the moment, SciLifeLab Serve does not have any set limits on storage, CPU, or memory allocation for different services offered.
 No specific decisions about future resource limitations have been taken yet.
-When the service is launched, there are likely to be default limitations in terms of CPU and memory but we endeavour to cover the needs of most research projects.
+When the service is launched in production, there are likely to be default limitations but we endeavour to cover the needs of most research groups and communities.

 The team behind SciLifeLab Serve is happy to answer your questions and receive feedback, drop us a line to email@example.com.